Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful for the support from: the US-National Science Foundation (NSF)-Division of Materials Research (Award: 2422537), NSF Engineering Research Center for the Internet of Things for Precision Agriculture (NSF-EEC-1941529), NSF DMREF (CBET-2118962) and NSF DMR-2226485; and NASA PSTAR (80NSSC22K1313), NASA LuSTR (80NSSC24K0127).
+The authors are grateful for the support from the US National Science Foundation Division of Materials Research (NSF-DMR-2422537) to P.E.A and D.J.J, NSF Engineering Research Center for the Internet of Things for Precision Agriculture (NSF-EEC-1941529) to P.E.A, NSF-DMREF (CBET-2118962) and NSF-DMR (Grant 2226485) to E.D.G, NASA Planetary Science and Technology Through Analog Research Program (PSTAR-80NSSC22K1313) and NASA Lunar Surface Technology Research (LuSTR-80NSSC24K0127) to D.J.J., and University of Pennsylvania Center for Soft and Living Matter Postdoc Fellowship to S.P.